-The nomination committee prepares information that will be used as a basis for decisions at the general meeting concerning election of the board of directors, the chairman of the board, the auditors and the chairman of the annual general meeting, fees to the board and auditors, as well as principles for the nomination committee.
-The nomination committee's proposal for the composition of the board is characterised by diversity and breadth as regards expertise, experience, background and gender balance.
-It also takes into consideration the H&M group's stage of development and future focus.
+The nomination committee prepares information that will be used as a basis for decisions at the general meeting concerning the election of the board of directors, chairman of the board, auditors and chairman of the annual general meeting, the fees to the board and auditors, as well as principles for the nomination committee.
+The nomination committee's proposal for the composition of the board exhibits diversity and breadth as regards expertise, experience, background and gender balance.
+It also takes into consideration H&M's stage of development and future focus.

-Before each general meeting the nomination committee's report is available to read as a separate document at about.hm.com/corporategovernance.
-The members of the nomination committee are elected by the AGM on the basis of principles for the nomination committee.
-Briefly, these state that the nomination committee is to be made up of the chairman of the board and four other members who are nominated by the four largest shareholders as of the last day of February that year, other than the shareholder that the chairman of the board represents.

-Composition of the nomination committee following the 2017 AGM:
+Before each general meeting the nomination committee's report is available to read as a separate document at hmgroup.com/corporategovernance.
+The composition of the nomination committee is based on the principles for the nomination committee adopted at the 2019 annual general meeting.
+The nomination committee below is based on the principle that the nomination committee is to consist of the chairman of the board plus four others nominated by the four largest shareholders in terms of voting rights, as recorded in the register of shareholders, other than the shareholder that the chairman of the board may represent.
+As of 30 November 2019, the nomination committee consisted of:

 - Stefan Persson, chairman of the board

 - Lottie Tham

-- Liselott Ledin, Alecta

 - Jan Andersson, Swedbank Robur Fonder

+- Erik Durhan, Nordea fonder

-- Anders Oscarsson, AMF Pension
+- Anders Oscarsson, AMF and AMF fonder

+- Thomas Wuolikainen, Fjärde AP-fonden (Fourth Swedish National Pension Fund)

 The nomination committee meets the requirements of the Code regarding the independence of members.
 Stefan Persson is the nomination committee's chairman.
 This deviates from section 2.4 of the Swedish Corporate Governance Code.
-The 2017 AGM resolved that unless the members of the nomination committee agree otherwise, the chairman of the nomination committee shall be the member representing the largest shareholder.
+The 2019 AGM resolved that unless the members of the nomination committee agree otherwise, the chairman of the nomination committee shall be the member representing the largest shareholder.
 The nomination committee has found no reason to decide otherwise.
 The nomination committee was unanimous that in view of H&M's ownership structure, Stefan Persson in his capacity as chairman of the board and principal shareholder is the natural choice to chair H&M's nomination committee.

-Work of the nomination committee in preparation for the 2017 AGM including description of diversity policy for the board of directors
+Work of the nomination committee in preparation for the 2019 AGM including description of diversity policy for the board of directors

-The nomination committee elected at the 2017 AGM, which was the same as that elected at the 2016 AGM, presented its proposals for the 2017 AGM.
-The proposal for the composition of the board was to reelect Stina Bergfors, Anders Dahlvig, Lena Patriksson Keller, Stefan Persson, Christian Sievert, Erica Wiking Häger and Niklas Zennström.
-Melker Schörling did not stand for re-election.
+The nomination committee's proposal to the 2019 AGM for the composition of the board was to re-elect Stina Bergfors, Anders Dahlvig, Lena Patriksson Keller, Stefan Persson, Christian Sievert, Erica Wiking Häger and Niklas Zennström, and to elect Danica Kragic Jensfelt as a new member.